Home/Fish/Smoked Lobster

 Is smoked lobster safe to eat?

-Yes, as long as it has been properly smoked and stored.
+Yes, as long as it is properly prepared and stored.

 How should I store smoked lobster?

-Keep it in the refrigerator and consume within 3-5 days for best quality.
+Keep it refrigerated and consume within 3-5 days for best quality.

 Can I freeze smoked lobster?